observIQ/bindplane-agent/receiver/pluginreceiver/README.md

 **Warning**: Parameters must adhere to their definition.
 Invalid parameters will return an error during configuration.

 ### Template
 The plugin template is a templated OpenTelemetry config.
 When the receiver starts, it uses the plugin's parameters and standard go [templating](https://pkg.go.dev/text/template) to render an internal OpenTelemetry collector.

-The supplied template must result in a valid OpenTelemetry config, with the exception of exporter components.
+**Warning**: The supplied template must result in a valid OpenTelemetry config, with the exception of exporter components.
 Exporters are not supported and should be excluded from the template.

-If the template requires isolating behavior to a specific data type, the `.logs`, `.metrics`, and `.traces` keys can be used.
-These keywords are supplied as booleans whenever the plugin receiver is used in a pipeline of that type.
+**Warning**: A template can only define one data type.
+If the template results in two different pipeline data types, such as for logs and metrics, this will result in a configuration error.